Heather Colman Counselling. MBACP (Accred).

 Training, qualifications & experience

-To ensure that my skills are maintained and updated, I am committed to ongoing professional and personal development.
+To ensure that my skills and knowledge are maintained and updated, I am committed to ongoing professional and personal development.

 Areas of counselling I deal with

 Each one hour session is £45.00